1934 was a difficult year for the Toomey family.

 And yet, there’s one final chapter in this particular story.
 The folded 48-star flag that Alice was given to mark the loss of her beloved son will finally have a chance to fly.

-On Saturday, June 29, 2019, the flag will be taken to YMCA Camp Takodah, the place where this story took root.
-It will first be flown at half-staff, for George.
-After a moment of silence and a salute from the military personnel in attendance, it will be raised to the top of the flagpole.
-And there it will stay for the remainder of the day as a tribute to Alice and to the Gold Star Mothers of the United States.
+On Saturday, June 29, 2019, the flag was taken to YMCA Camp Takodah, the place where this story took root.
+It was first flown at half-staff, for George, by a traditional color guard of uniformed Leaders in Training.
+After a moment of silence and a salute from the military service members in attendance, it was raised to the top of the flagpole where it flew for the remainder of the day as a tribute to Alice and to the Gold Star Mothers of the United States.

-At that moment, the following poem by Caroline Ticknor will be read by a member of the Toomey family:
+At that moment, the following poem by Caroline Ticknor was read by a member of the Toomey family:

 I have a star of gold on my breast,